wolfiiy/hugo-theme-momiko-terminal/README.md

 #### Extras provided by this fork

-- URL highlighting on hover
+- URL highlighting and glow on hover
 - Alternative compact list view
 - Scanlines
 - Blinking cursor next to H1 titles